lyhistory/lyhistory.github.io/docs/vuepress/docs/software/hardware/circuits.md

 When the motor is under load, it slows down a bit, and the back EMF decreases.
 This allows more current to flow because the motor is not opposing the voltage from the power supply as much.
 Back EMF essentially opposes the applied voltage.
 When the motor slows down under load, the back EMF decreases, so more current can flow through the motor to provide the necessary torque.

-The circuit current (the current provided to the motor) and the internal current (the current used within the motor to generate magnetic fields and torque) are related, but back EMF plays a significant role in regulating how much current the motor draws(is there physic meanings : 1. the electrons flow fast/slow 2. the number of electrons flow over one point per second).
+The circuit current (the current provided to the motor) and the internal current (the current used within the motor to generate magnetic fields and torque) are related, but back EMF plays a significant role in regulating how much current the motor draws.

+**Questions:**: what's more current or less current: is there physic meanings : 1. the electrons flow fast/slow 2. the number of electrons flow over one point per second)

+**Answers:**
+1. Electron Speed (Drift Velocity): In a conductor, the actual speed of electrons is quite slow—on the order of millimeters per second.
+This is called drift velocity.
+It's not fast because electrons are constantly bouncing off atoms in the wire, so they don’t move like a stream of water molecules.

+2. Number of Electrons (Current): When we talk about current (measured in amperes), we’re actually talking about the number of electrons passing a specific point per second.
+One ampere means one coulomb of charge passing through a point every second, which corresponds to about 6.242 × 10¹⁸ electrons.

+When you have a larger current, what really increases is the number of electrons passing through the wire, not the speed of each individual electron.
+So, if the current increases, it means more charge is moving per second, not that the electrons are moving faster.

+例如：充电宝容量5000mah，意思是在 电池容量=电流*时间 500ma下可以工作10h，200ha下工作25h，
+1mAh=0.001A*3600s =3.6As(安培秒)=3.6coulombs (C库伦) 意思是如果导线内有稳定的1安培的电流，那么一秒内通过导线截面的电量是1库伦

 ## 电路公式